kamping-site/kamping/docs/documentation_guidelines.md

 The brief documentation helps to get a quick understanding of the functionality usage of the documented code.
 However, sometimes it is necessary to add a more detailed description.
 To this end, no keyword is required, instead start a new paragraph below the `@brief` description.
-The detailed description is optional and only required if the brief description does not fully explain the functionality or if some additional details require an explanation.
+The detailed description is mandatory for classes and structs and optional for everything else, where it is only required if the brief description does not fully explain the functionality or if some additional details require an explanation.

 ```
 /// @brief This is a small example of how to document code using Doxygen in KaMPI.ng.